RubenWerdmuller/docker-workshop/README.md

 # Use a compact Linux distribution called Alpine with node installed in our image.
 Each Dockerfile must begin with a FROM instruction.
 FROM node:16-alpine

-# Environment variables: ENV is for future running containers.
-Use ARG for variables needed during the build of your Docker image.
-ENV NODE_ENV=production

 # Setting a working directory for the image.
 All **image** paths will be relative to WORKDIR
 WORKDIR /app